Dual structures on Coxeter and Artin groups of rank three: Discrete Morse theory for the rank-three case

-\MM{\mathcal{N}} In this section, we construct an acyclic and proper matching $\MM$ on $K'_W$ whose critical cells are exactly the faces of $ X''_W$.
-The construction of $\MM$, as well as the proof of acyclicity and properness, follow verbatim the treatment given in \cite[Section 8]{paolini2021proof} for the case of affine Artin groups.
-Rather than repeating those arguments in full, we highlight the main steps; whenever \cite[Section 8]{paolini2021proof} uses results in other parts of \cite{paolini2021proof}, we point to the corresponding statements in the present paper.
-Notice that notations differ slightly: our complex $X''_W$ takes the place of what is called $X'_W$ in \cite{paolini2021proof} where, accordingly, a matching on $\F(K'_W)\setminus \F(X'_W)$ is constructed (note that $X_W' = X_W''$ in the affine case).
+In this section, we construct an acyclic and proper matching $\MM$ on $\Kshort$ whose critical cells are exactly the faces of $ \Ksparse$.
+The construction of $\MM$, as well as the proof of acyclicity and properness, closely follow the treatment given in \cite[Section 8]{paolini2021proof} for the case of affine Artin groups, but notation differs slightly: our complexes $\Ksparse$ and $\Kshort$ respectively take the place of $X'_W$ and $K_W'$ in \cite{paolini2021proof} where, accordingly, a matching on $\F(K_W')\setminus \F(X'_W)$ is constructed (note that $X_W' = \Ksparse$ in the affine case).